LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 _(Select one answer only, which best corresponds to the level of maturity of the organisation on this topic)_
 _(Specific risk domain: subcontracting of data science activities)_

-- [ ] 4.5.a Not concerned, we do not subcontract these activities | _(Concerned / Not concerned)_
+- [ ] 4.5.a (basic) Not concerned, we do not subcontract these activities | _(Concerned / Not concerned)_
-- [ ] 4.5.b Yes, our responses to this evaluation take into account the practices of our subcontractors
+- [ ] 4.5.b (basic) Yes, our responses to this evaluation take into account the practices of our subcontractors
-- [ ] 4.5.c No, our answers to this evaluation do not apply to our subcontractors and on certain points they may be less advanced than us
+- [ ] 4.5.c (basic) No, our answers to this evaluation do not apply to our subcontractors and on certain points they may be less advanced than us

 <details>
 <summary>Expl4.5 :</summary>